Share this post

 2. Large — over 1-5/8 inches in diameter.

-Produce 101: Mushrooms: How to tell the age of a mushroom
+Produce 101: Mushrooms: How to Tell the Age of a Mushroom

 If you’ve never heard of the veil cap, when you turn over a mushroom and you can see the gills, that means the veil cap is pulled away.

 A younger mushroom will have a completely closed veil hiding the gills.
 Older, more mature mushrooms will have the veil cap pulled away and exposing the gills.
-While it doesn’t affect the quality, it just means the mushroom was picked a little older and was getting ready to go to spore—and what I mean by going to spore is mushrooms are truly unique they neither propagate by a seed or a flower, they actually spore, and that’s what the gills are for.
-You may want to cook an open veil a little longer, but certainly the flavor is going to be a lot of the same.
-As a matter of fact, some people seek older mushrooms as they have a more developed flavor.
+While it doesn’t affect the quality, it just means the mushroom was picked a little older and was getting ready to go to spore.
+What I mean by going to spore is mushrooms are unique, they neither propagate by a seed or a flower, they actually spore, and that’s what the gills are for.

-Produce 101: Mushrooms, storage and handling
+Produce 101: Mushrooms Storage and Handling

 When you store your mushrooms, keep them dry, don’t wash them until you’re ready to use them because they do come in dirty.
-Your Portobello may come in with what looks like a dirt-ball on the stem, don’t worry about it, they grow in a sterilized growing medium.
-You just want to take it off right before service, you can take the stem off, you can take a brush and wash it off, a damp cloth–however you choose to do it, but you will need to wash your mushrooms before use.
+Your Portabella may come in with what looks like a dirt-ball on the stem, don’t worry about it, they grow in a sterilized growing medium.

-Portabellos are often used as a center-of-the-plate meat substitute.
+Portabellas are often used as a center-of-the-plate meat substitute.
 Marinated and grilled, you can use it as a burger, you could even use it to replicate a steak on the plate.

-Portabellos, Creminis, and White Button mushrooms– believe it or not– are the same mushroom with three different names, Agaricus bisporus.
+Portabellas, Creminis, and White Button mushrooms– believe it or not– are the same mushroom with three different names, Agaricus bisporus.
 In fact, all mushrooms of the button variety grown in the United States up until 1926 were brown, it’s in 1926 that a farmer in Pennsylvania discovered a patch of white button mushrooms growing and it changed the industry forever.

 If you want to stretch your ground beef out and not go 100% plant-based, consider grinding up some cremini mushrooms and mixing it in with your ground beef, it gives you that wonderful umami pop and adds a lot of moisture to your burger without adding more fat.
-More importantly, it’ll save you a little money because it’ll stretch out your hamburger meat a little longer.
+More importantly, it’ll save you a little money because it’ll stretch out your ground meat a little longer.

 Agaricus bisporus: a family portrait